adrianwebdesign/consumer-withdrawal-for-woocommerce/README.md

 2. Activate the plugin.

-3. WooCommerce customers will automatically see the **Withdraw from Contract** button for eligible orders.
+3. The **Withdraw from Contract** button will automatically appear for eligible WooCommerce orders.

 No additional configuration is required.

 ---

-# 🌍 Translations

-The plugin is translation ready.

-Included languages:

-- 🇺🇸 English
-- 🇷🇴 Romanian
-- 🇪🇸 Spanish

----

-# ✔ Requirements
+# Requirements

 | Requirement | Version |
 |-------------|---------|